 Reducing your risk

+Starting at age 50, be screened regularly for colon cancer.
+Learn more about screening options here.
 If you have a personal or family history of cancer or colorectal polyps, or a personal history of inflammatory bowel disease, talk to your healthcare provider about being screened earlier.

 Maintain a Healthy Diet

 Eating a healthy diet, one that is low in fat and rich in fruits, vegetables (especially green, leafy vegetables) and whole grains, contributes to your health and your colon’s health. (see our Recipes resource for ideas).
 A daily multivitamin containing .4 mg of folic acid may also be helpful in reducing your risk.